-The proposed works for Misungwi town are part of the ongoing LVWATSAN - Mwanza Project (2014-2020).
+The proposed works for Magu town are part of the ongoing LVWATSAN - Mwanza Project (2014-2020).
 The Project aims at protecting the Lake Victoria environment and wellbeing of the population in the Lake Basin.
-The Project has several components, one of these being the preparation and implementation of plans for the rehabilitation and expansion of existing water supply infrastructure and the construction of a faecal sludge treatment plant in three satellite towns of Mwanza City, i.e. in Misungwi, Magu and Lamadi, and the implementation of these plans.
-The present ESIA is for the rehabilitation and extension of the water supply system in Misungwi town only.
+The Project has several components, one of these being the preparation of plans for the rehabilitation and expansion of existing water supply infrastructure and the construction of a faecal sludge treatment plant in three satellite towns of Mwanza City, i.e. in Misungwi, Magu and Lamadi, and the implementation of these plans.
+The present ESIA is for the rehabilitation and extension of the water supply system in Magu town only.
 A separate ESIA has been prepared for the faecal sludge treatment plant.

 With exception of some components in the existing water distribution network in the town, many parts of the system are in poor condition and need to be replaced.
 The proposed rehabilitation and extension of the water infrastructure works are described in COWI's Study Report (Final, December 2015).
-Construction works are currently expected to start in March 2017, to last for 24 months, followed by a defect period of 12 months.
+Construction works is currently expected to start in March 2017, to last for 24 months, followed by a defect period of 12 months.
+The proposed development will involve the construction and rehabilitation of the existing water supply which divided in eight (8) components as is outlined below.